 When the bank asks me what I do for a living, I say that I am a business owner; a strength and conditioning writer and coach; a husband to a very patient and caring wife; and a father to a compassionate, strong willed, and spirited young lady.
 In reality, I help ordinary, everyday people look, feel, and perform how they truly want too, and then I write about it, among other topics.

-For the last 20-plus years, I have worked in the business of helping people develop, refine, and push their body in order to feel amazing and confident about their body and its athletic performance capabilities.
-Currently, I am a “serious physique and strength athlete,” meaning that I enjoy building a lean, muscular, powerful, and aesthetic body, but I stop short of actual competitive bodybuilding, powerlifting, or strongman due to various injuries sustained over my tenure as a competetive athlete.
+For the last 25-plus years, I have worked in the business of helping people develop, refine, and push their body in order to feel amazing and confident about their body and its athletic performance capabilities.
+Currently, I am a “serious physique and strength athlete,” meaning that I enjoy building a lean, muscular, powerful, and aesthetic body, but I stop short of actual competitive bodybuilding, powerlifting, or strongman due to the marked increase in potential for serious injury.
 I build my body for me because I love it, it is healthy, it keeps me grounded and sane, and because I can.
 It is an incredible privilege to be able to push myself to the absolute limits of my abilities at 40-plus years of age.
 Not to mention, actually looking like you lift weights is fun, garners the attention and positive admiration of others, and allows you the ability to encourage and promote positive behavior in others, not just the chubby personal trainers or internet arm chair gurus that send you hate mail and write whiny blog posts about how unfair the world is.

 Here is where the rubber meets the road.
 As I have matured and embraced the term mashed-up meathead, I have been forced to recognize the many hormonal, physical, psychological, interpersonal, social, sexual, and spiritual issues, concerns, and challenges that come with male maturity and the midlife transition.
-This time-honored midlife stew can easily develop into a full blown crisis, manifesting in symptoms of andropause, a condition often characterized by hot flashes in men, erectile dysfunction, low libido, irritability, lack of energy, difficulty sleeping, poor concentration, muscle loss, and fatigue that are the result of low levels of testosterone, to a soul-crushing midlife crisis, a condition in men whereby conscious feelings, ideas, and impulses give rise to feelings of anxiety, depression, and insecurity; poor eating habits and unhealthy lifestyle behaviors; self-indulgence and risk-taking, and the unrecognized fulfillment of achievement, leadership, and responsibility.
+This time-honored midlife stew can easily develop into a full blown crisis, manifesting in symptoms of andropause, a condition often characterized by hot flashes in men, erectile dysfunction, low libido, irritability, lack of energy, difficulty sleeping, poor concentration, muscle loss, and fatigue.
+The resulting low levels of testosterone brought about by an androgen deficiency can further lead to the development of a soul-crushing midlife crisis, a condition in men whereby conscious feelings, ideas, and impulses give rise to feelings of anxiety, depression, and insecurity; poor eating habits and unhealthy lifestyle behaviors; self-indulgence and risk-taking, and the unrecognized fulfillment of achievement, leadership, and responsibility.
 For me, addressing the issues of identity and self-confidence “the hard way” has actually been a blessing because I have been able to combine the personal character strengths that I was blessed with, like intelligence, tenacity, and perseverance, to help me become a very good problem solver; steward of knowledge; and a much better husband, father, friend, and coach.

 We have all heard the cliche from wimpy, dried up gymsters that push broscience as a legitimate form of knowledge, “Hey, your metabolism sucks!
 You need to eat more.
 Move less, do more cardio.
 Join a crossfit gym.
 Detox.
 And maybe, if all fails, amputate an arm.”
 Well, sad to say my dear arm chair guru, the only action of significance involves a person’s willingness to ultimately decide to change and be willing to fail, rinse, and repeat.